 Software designed for security must fail-safe in the event of a crash, fully maintaining the security of the host system.

-The IVPN Firewall ensures that if the VPN client, any part of the tunnel or Windows OS crashes, no traffic will leave the computer until IVPN Firewall is disabled manually or a new VPN tunnel is established.
+The IVPN Firewall ensures that if the VPN client, any part of the tunnel or your desktop OS crashes, no traffic will leave the computer until IVPN Firewall is disabled manually or a new VPN tunnel is established.